DavidMilstein/QuerySensei/README.md

 - Interpreting natural language questions with Vertex AI
 - Running data analysis and visualizations with Python

-As the project progresses, features may be added, removed, or changed based on insights and technical constraints.
+Features may be added, removed, or changed as the project progresses based on insights and technical constraints.

 ---
 ## ✨ Features